dreamit-de/funpara/README.md

 ### Types

 -   **DateFunction**: Type for a function that returns a Date.
--   **ExitFunction**: Type for a function that given an exit does not return anything.
+-   **ExitFunction**: Type for a function that given an exit code does not return anything.
 -   **FetchFunction**: Type for a fetch function that given an input (url, request, etc.) and request init returns a Promise<Response>

 ### Core functions